docksal/docksal/docs/content/service/db/import.md

 ---

-The `db` service container can perform an automatic import of the database dump upon initialization.
+The `mysql` service container can perform an automatic import of the database dump upon initialization.

 ## Setup